p4-team/ctf/2018-03-10-n1ctf/re_patience/README.md

     return [n] + integers(n + 1)
 ```

 Do you see anything wrong with this code?
 Exactly, this is not a terribly useful function - it'll recurse forever, or rather eat all your available stack space and explode.
-Not in Haskell though - you can take first 100 elements of that list, and everything will work, because haskell is *lazy* - only necessary elements will be evaulated.
+Not in Haskell though - you can call this function, take first 100 elements of the result, and get perfectly useful result - haskell is *lazy*, so only necessary elements will be evaulated.

 But this still doesn't explain just how lazy Haskell is.
 Consider this: